Live Chat Now

 • 1959: CAP is replaced by the Accounting Principles Board (APB) and it begins issuing opinions about major accounting topics to be adopted by business accountants, which could then be imposed on publicly traded companies by the SEC.

-Investopedia also notes that GAAP’s ultimate goal is to ensure a company’s financial statements are complete, consistent and comparable.
+Investopedia also notes that the ultimate goal of GAAP compliance is to ensure a company’s financial statements are complete, consistent and comparable.
 This makes it easier for investors to analyze and extract useful information from a company’s financial statements and make an apples-to-apples comparison of financial information across different companies.

 GAAP is important for businesses because it sets a standard for how financial reports are organized and how reporting is carried out by accountants.
 Without a standard set of expectations, accountants could present reports in whatever format they please, including formats of their own design.
 This would make it difficult to verify whether the information was factual.